jjsmall009/odin-projects/README.md

-# odin-projects
-Solutions to projects from The Odin Project
+# The Odin Project - Project Solutions
+This repo contains solutions to the various projects that we are tasked to solve and create when working through TOP.

+Well, eventually that is.